 - Leave no food for roaches: Keep your home clean and store the food properly.
 Make sure the bin that contains food waste is sealed properly.

 - Remove harborage for roaches: Remove all the clutter from home including old magazines and newspapers.
 Regularly inspect the back and bottom of furniture and hidden places such as air ducts and false ceilings.

-- Call in a St. Louis roach exterminator at the first site of German roaches in your home.
+- Call in a roach exterminator at the first site of German roaches in your home.
 Eliminate them before they multiply and take over your house completely.

-Suspect a German cockroach problem in your St. Louis home or business?
+Suspect a German cockroach problem in your New Jersey home or business?

 Trust our team of experienced pest control experts!
-Our St. Louis cockroach extermination services are designed to eliminate your problem, and give you the peace of mind that will enable you to enjoy a peaceful night’s sleep.
+Our cockroach extermination services are designed to eliminate your problem and give you the peace of mind that will enable you to enjoy a peaceful night’s sleep.
 Call us today at (855) 682-2855!